 SAINT DUNSTAN'S ABBEY

-While waiting in Plymouth in January 1848 for a passage to Madeira, where she was going for health reasons, Miss Lydia Sellon read an appeal from the Bishop of Exeter for help to relieve the spiritual and moral destitution of Devonport.
+In January 1848 Miss Lydia Sellon (1821-1876) read an appeal from the Bishop of Exeter for help to relieve the spiritual and moral destitution of Devonport.
 Being the daughter of a Naval captain, she immediately responded to the challenge, dropped her plans to go abroad and, with the financial help of her father, rented a room in George Street, Devonport, where she set up a school.
 She was described as being 'a remarkable woman, with great force of character and exceptional attainments.'

 Amongst her many local achievements was the creation of the Sisters of the Holy Trinity and the founding of Saint Dunstan's Abbey in North Road West, Plymouth.
-Miss Sellon laid the foundation stone of the Abbey on October 5th 1850 and largely paid for the whole cost of the construction.
-The Abbey was designed by Mr William Butterfield, who was also responsible for Keble College, at Oxford University, and Rugby School.
+Miss Sellon laid the foundation stone on October 5th 1850 and largely paid the whole of the cost of the construction.
+The Abbey was designed by Mr William Butterfield, who was also responsible for Keble College, Oxford, and Rugby School.
 He declined the fee, which was just as well because the design was later "toned down", with the refectory becoming the chapel instead of having the large church that he had planned.
-The Abbey was dedicated to St Dunstan of Glastonbury, who had been the reviver of monastic discipline in the Anglo-Saxon church.
+The Abbey was dedicated to Saint Dunstan of Glastonbury, who had been the reviver of monastic discipline in the Anglo-Saxon church.
 The Sisters set aside a special room for the sole use of the Reverend Doctor Edward Bouverie Pusey (1820-1882), who had supported Miss Sellon throughout her activities in Devonport.

 Miss Sellon was installed as Abbess in the Oratory of Saint Dunstan's Abbeymere in March 1856, on her 35th birthday.